top of page

 Search

 According to the American Farmland Trust, the U.S. lost 2,000 acres of farmland and ranchland daily from 2001 to 2016.
-If this trend continues, the U.S. will lose an area almost the size of South Carolina between 2016 and 2040.
+If thias trend continues, the U.S. will lose an area almost the size of South Carolina between 2016 and 2040.
 The loss of prime agricultural land could be detrimental to food security.
-Although numerous factors are driving this trend, solar farm construction is contributing to some agricultural land loss.
+Although numerous factors are driving this trend, solar farm construction is contributing to some agricultural land loss, but the use of agrivoltaics or dual use solar projects can help.

 Is it necessary to choose between food and renewable energy production?
-We may not have to choose in the future.
-Some solar energy developers and researchers are experimenting with agrivoltaics, simultaneously incorporating solar panels and agricultural production on the same plot of land.
-This can boost the sustainability of photovoltaic systems with agrisolar, while mitigating fossil fuel use and climate change.
+Some solar energy developers and researchers are experimenting with agrivoltaics, simultaneously incorporating solar and agricultural production on the same plot of land.
+This can boost the sustainability of photovoltaic systems while mitigating fossil fuel use and climate change.

 "Solar projects are commonly built on agricultural lands, which then creates the challenge of balancing food security with increasing renewable energy production," says Brittany Staie, a research intern at the National Renewable Energy Laboratory.
 "Agrivoltaics gives us the opportunity to explore growing food while also producing clean electricity on the same piece of land."